 The cold draw is a bit tighter than perfect.
 It leaves a mixture of raisin and white pepper on the lips.
 The cigar gives coffee, herbs, sweetness from the start.
 There is also a bit of leather.
 There is a strange but pleasant salt flavor as well.
 After a few puffs, leather, herbs and wood take over.
 The flavors are smooth, but with a little edge.
 The balance is there, but a bit more character would have been nice.
 The second third starts with wood, leather, herbs, white pepper, and a bit of sweetness and hay.
 The sweetness is very distinct while the pepper grows a bit.
 Right before the cigar moves in the third the cigar gives wood, leather, soil, pepper, and a bit of cinnamon.
 There is more character now.
 Wood and leather getting stronger, with cinnamon and white pepper as support.
 The finale is full of strength, very nice in flavor with cinnamon, leather, pepper, and wood.

 The draw is fine.
 The ash is salt and pepper colored, it is also a bit frayed.
 The cigar produces a good amount of medium-thick smoke.
 The burn had to be corrected once.
 This cigar is medium to full in body and in flavor.
 The cigar starts out mellow and easy, but slowly there’s more character.
 The smoke time is two hours and fifteen minutes.

 Would I buy this cigar again?
-I will pick the Hiram & Solomon Fellow Craft over this.
+Yes, I enjoyed it.